luismbcr/Serverless-Path-Maker-API/readme.md

 # Serverless Azure API
-This is an API serverless project using axure to handle paths and topics.
+This is an API serverless project using azure to handle paths and topics.